ibm-cloud-docs/account/iam-securityquestions.md

 {{site.data.keyword.attribute-definition-list}}

 # Enabling MFA security questions for a user
 {: #questions}

-As an administrator with the correct access, you can enable the option for a user to be prompted for security questions and answers at login.
-This type of multifactor authentication (MFA) is required only for the account where the setting is enabled.
+As an administrator or editor on the User Management service, you can enable the multifactor authentication (MFA) option that prompts a user for security questions and answers at login.
+This type of legacy account-based MFA is required only for the account where the setting is enabled and is available only for accounts with classic infrastructure.
 {: shortdesc}

 For more information about your MFA options, see [Types of multifactor authentication](/docs/account?topic=account-types).